km4ack/posit-generator/README.md

 # Requirements

-You will need Pat Menu installed before creating Winlink POS files.
-Use Pat Menu to download the the gateways list.
-Hint: Pat Menu->Find Winlink Gateways->Download Gateway List
+Before creating gateway POS files, use this script to download the Winlink gateways.

 Before creating Repeater POS files, use this script to download the state repeater list.